 TENTH MEETING OF PARTNERS TO THE PARTNERSHIP FOR EAST ASIAN – AUSTRALASIAN FLYWAY Changjiang, P.R.
 China, 10-14 December 2018

-Draft Decision 9
+Draft Decision 9 Rev.1

 Developing an EAAFP Sister Site Program

 Submitted by the Government of Australia

 In accordance with Paragraph 3 of the Partnership document, Partners are encouraged to support the development of an East Asian – Australasian Flyway Waterbird Site Network (Flyway Site Network) to ensure a chain of internationally important sites are managed to support the survival of migratory waterbirds in the flyway.